cooper/wikifier/doc/blocks.md

 }
 ```

-## Hash
+## Map

-A hash data type.
+A key-value map data type.
 It can be used for the parameters of other blocks.
-Many other
-block types inherit from this when they accept key-value options.
+Many other block types inherit from this when they accept key-value options.

 Yields no HTML.

 ```
-hash {
+map {
     key: value;
     other key: another value;
 }